 Folders are a useful tool for organising and locating your references when you access your RefWorks account.
 There is no limit to the number of folders you can create, and you can put references in more than one folder at the same time.
 It is useful to name your folders to something useful, such as the chapters of a thesis or dissertation, topics of your study, etc.

 Once you have added some references to RefWorks, you will be able to search through them.
-If you select ‘Search’ on the top menu, you have a few criteria:
+You can perform a simple search from the Search bar located on the top-right corner of the screen.
+Although, if you select ‘Search’ on the top menu, you have a few more criteria:

 As an alternative to the method described above, you can use an option called Write-N-Cite, a plug in tool which you can install for Word.
 Find the link to download and install it in the Tools menu; guidance can be found in the Help section (in RefWorks).